 There are also lots of quirky antique and gift shops to check out around Rye.
 Try Glass Etc for vintage glassware and stained glass, Byzantium for jewellery and fossils, Rye Pottery for handmade ceramics, and the shops along the Strand for antiques and interiors.

 Rye has a starring role in the book Mapp and Lucia, which made into a BBC TV series a few years ago.
 Author EF Benson rechristened the town Tilling for the book but used a lot of real-life locations from around Rye.
 If you’re a fan you can do a self-guided tour of locations from both the book and the two TV adaptions.
-Or there are guided tours running on certain Saturdays.
+Or there are private guided tours available by appointment.

 Start the day with a coastal walk in Rye Harbour, guaranteed to blow away any cobwebs.
 Rye Harbour Nature Reserve is a couple of miles out of town, and is made up of 475 hectares of wetlands, salt marshes and coastline.
 It’s a conservation area that’s home to 4500 different species, including 91 types of bird and rare British wildlife like the water vole.